Last Updated on August 8, 2026 by Emma Fajcz | Published: August 22, 2019

 Montparnasse is hands down the “Crêpe Centrale” of Paris, with several stellar options such as La Creperie de Josselin, La Crêperie Bretonne, and so on.
 But tucked in the backstreets of Latin Quarter is a true hidden gem: La Petite Bretonne.
 The owners are former managers of Josselin who have since brought their years of expertise to the fifth arrondissement.

-Prices for crepes and galettes range from €4–€12, making La Petite Bretonne the ideal spot to enjoy Bretagne’s pride served in its true rustic form.
+Prices for crepes and buckwheat galettes range from €4–€12, making La Petite Bretonne the ideal spot to enjoy Bretagne’s pride served in its true rustic form.

-Insider’s tip: If you catch the husband and wife duo that own the shop, which you often will, ask them for their recommendations.
+Insider’s Tip: If you catch the husband and wife duo that own the shop, which you often will, ask them for their recommendations.